Love Between

 We are each guilty of some of that (unless you’re very rare).

-3) How can you like in-between?
+3) How can you love like Jesus in-between?